Derek9745/Derek9745/README.md

 #

 <p/>
 My name is Derek Hehn.
-I am indie dev and full stack developer.
-I excel in game development in Unity Game Engine, having created many demos, with experience both in scripting and 3D modeling.
-My primary languages for coding are C# and Python
+I am a computer science student and full stack developer, with experience with multiple programming languages and programs, including python, c#, and Kotlin.

 </p>